m-a-h-e/m-a-h-e.github.io/index.md

 At the time I was studying Microelectronics and Computer Science I had the opportunity to take some fascinating machine learning lectures.
 Since that time I have followed this topic up to now where the research in neural networks and machine learning gains a lot of momentum.

->Please see the <a href="#" class="show-nav-bar">navigation menu for details on machine learning and neural networks</a>, their usage for regression, prediction, and classification problems, for reinforcement learning, generative models and many other interesting fields.
+>Please see the <a href="#" class="show-nav-bar">navigation menu for details on machine learning and neural networks</a>, their usage for regression, prediction, and classification problems, for reinforcement learning, generative models and many other interesting fields of application.

 {:.caption}
 ![Machine Learning Word Cloud](assets/images/ml_word_cloud.png)